yast/yast-installation/doc/control-file.md

 YaST then starts and looks for the control file in 3 location before it starts with the installation workflow:

+0.  custom control file - runtime specified control file.
+Used only in special cases like wagon upgrade work-flow.

+1.  `/y2update/control.xml`

+    File in special directory to update installer on-fly.
+Needed only for work-arounds and customer specific solutions.

--   `/control.xml`
+2.  `/control.xml`

     Usually the file is in top directory after it has been copied by linuxrc and during initial installation phase.

--   `/var/lib/YaST2/control.xml`

-    After reading the file, and before second installation phase, the control file is copies from the top directory to `/var/lib/YaST2/control.xml`

--   `/usr/share/YaST2/control/control.xml`
+3.  `/etc/YaST2/control.xml`

-    This is the location where *yast2-installation* installs the file in all products.
-The file is the same on all products.
+    This is the location where release package installs the file of installed product.

 One of the main reasons for using the control is to provide non YaST developers the ability to change the installation behavior and customize